NCAR/dos_and_donts/_site/README.md

 *   Add group name throughout
 *   Add NCAR/RAL logo throughout
 *   Add USBR and USACE logo also on the top
-*   change the way contacts are done on project pages (add a mailbox link, or just link to person's webpage)
 *   add date break with papers
 *   add appropriate links from project to dataset and from datasets to projects
-*   not all collaborators have email addresses or pictures, add those
 *   separate between "models" and "projects" ok
 *   want to migrate it to https://github.com/NCAR/computational_hydrology instead?